Updated: Jan 18

-When assigning a string to a string (string A = String B) string A will now get the reference to the value of sting B in the heap, which means that we don’t create a new string in this case.
-To overcome this issue, we can use the ‘copy’ method which is used to create a replica of the original string (and not just a reference).
+When assigning a string to a string (string A = String B), string A will now get the reference to the value of sting B in a heap, which means that we don't create a new string in this case.
+To overcome this issue, we can use the 'copy' method, which is used to create a replica of the original string (and not just a reference).

-This method is used to combine multiple strings into a single one (supported in an array and generic list as well).
+This method combines multiple strings into a single one (supported in an array and generic list as well).

 Removing chars from a string

-The string ‘Remove’ method is used to remove a specific char from a string.
+The string 'Remove' method removes a specific char from a string.

 Replacing values in a string